Sahana-Sivaraj/azure-template-doc/docs/kickstarters/azure-three-tier/overview_1.md

 title: Overview
 ---

-# IaC Template for Building a Three-Tier App on Azure
+# Overview - Azure Three Tier IaC Kickstarter

 A kickstarter IaC template for Azure following the Three-Tier architecture design to jumpstart your app creation.